ponlapoj1991/realdataintelligence/integrations/realpptx/doc/Q&A.md

 #### Q. Why isn’t it an NPM package?

 A. Everyone knows that for general plugins/libraries, a well-packaged NPM package can more easily integrate into existing projects.
-However, PPTist is special; it is a complete program, not a part of another program.
-If you need to use PPTist, I believe you will necessarily need to do a lot of custom development based on it, including but not limited to: communication with the backend, various templates and pre-installed materials, new element types, using other solutions to implement certain existing elements, your own themes, changing shortcuts, and so on… It’s not just about installing something that is the same as the existing demo (which may be convenient but has no practical significance in actual product development).
+However, RealPPTX is special; it is a complete program, not a part of another program.
+If you need to use RealPPTX, I believe you will necessarily need to do a lot of custom development based on it, including but not limited to: communication with the backend, various templates and pre-installed materials, new element types, using other solutions to implement certain existing elements, your own themes, changing shortcuts, and so on… It’s not just about installing something that is the same as the existing demo (which may be convenient but has no practical significance in actual product development).
 As previously mentioned, there are many things that need to be configurable, and it would be difficult to cater to all these needs if it were an NPM plugin.
 The development effort would be enormous, and currently, I cannot afford it.

-Therefore, the correct way to develop a project using PPTist is to pull the complete code, try to understand it, and modify it to suit your own needs.
+Therefore, the correct way to develop a project using RealPPTX is to pull the complete code, try to understand it, and modify it to suit your own needs.
 There are also similar projects in the community, such as [drawio](https://github.com/jgraph/drawio).

 #### Q. About AI PPT
 A. I don't want to ride the wave of AI hype, but it's unavoidable as too many people place too much importance on AI.
 So, I created this DEMO (it's really not that complicated).
 Currently, this feature is for reference only, and internally, it implements the most basic AI PPT generation logic, which is: template customization + AI-generated data combined with templates + image replacement.
 To control costs, we can only go this far for now.
 However, to achieve the effect of a production environment, you would need to do more, such as creating more templates and refining the AI workflow.